Pixpipe/quickvoxelcore/readme.md

 # TODO
 In what is probably the order of future developments:
-- Check if WebGL2 is enabled
+- [ ] Add method to automatically position the main (perspective) camera along the *dominant* X Y or Z
+- [ ] Add a method to force the main (perspective) camera to follow the center of the plane system
-- Add XYZ axis of a grid system to know where we are
+- [ ] Add XYZ axis of a grid system to know where we are
-- Masking capabilities (as a 3rd slot that has special features)
+- [ ] Masking capabilities (as a 3rd slot that has special features)
-- Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
+- [ ] Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
-- Try to build 3D textures without having to perform a conversion from float32 to uint8
+- [ ] Try to build 3D textures without having to perform a conversion from float32 to uint8
-- Add 3 cameras that are always facing each of the ortho planes
+- [ ] Add 3 cameras that are always facing each of the ortho planes
-- Gives the possibility to change the camera
+- [ ] Gives the possibility to change the camera
-- Have a split view options with the 4 camera (3 orthos + 1 perspective)
+- [ ] Have a split view options with the 4 camera (3 orthos + 1 perspective)
+- [x] Check if WebGL2 is enabled